 Based upon the Proposed Conditions analysis, it is apparent that some form of stormwater detention will be required for this project.
 A wet detention basin will be constructed in the northwest corner of Discovery Park Phase 1 that will serve both Discovery Park and Aria.
-The basin is proposed to be constructed as a Water-Quality facility, with the intent of allowing the Discovery Park and future Aria site to meet their obligations for 40-hour extended detention upon development of both sites.
+The basin is proposed to be constructed for detention only, without any water quality treatment in the basin.
+The areas A-4 and A-5 are proposed to discharge into the basin, with flows from area A-7 (East of Douglas Street), discharging into the basin through a proposed culvert directing flows into the basin.

 Following is the Proposed Conditions geometry for the outlet structure: